Sh3b0/DevOps/docs/4-CICD.md

-# CI/CD
+# Continuous Integration

-> It’s about setting up an automated process for incorporating new code into existing infrastructure (CI) and automatically deploying/delivering it to the end-users (CD)
+> It’s about setting up an automated process for incorporating new code into existing infrastructure

-## GitHub Actions (CI)
+## GitHub Actions

+Setting up CI with Github Actions for the Python app.

 ### Overview